ldoocy/project_template/README.md

 ## Author Contributions
 All authors contributed to concept formation and study design.

-JS developed research questions, JV developed conceptual models, and LD developed mathematical functions to inform agent behavior.
+JS refined research questions, JV developed conceptual models, and LD developed mathematical functions to inform agent behavior.

 All authors contributed to final version of the project.